Responses to Questions and Comments from Pedestrians

 I cannot become vegetarian because carbs make me gain weight.

 Vegetarians have lower rates of obesity.
-For people who easily gain weight some carbohydrate sources might increase this tendency while others should help prevent weight gain.
-Processed carbohydrates with little fiber, such as sugars, pasta, white rice, white bread, and french fries (and all white potates actually) could lead to weight gain.
+For people who easily gain weight, some carbohydrate sources might increase this tendency, while others should help prevent weight gain.
+Processed carbohydrates with little fiber, such as sugars, pasta, white rice, white bread, and french fries (and all white potatoes actually) could lead to weight gain.
 But carbohydrates in whole foods (except white potatoes) like bananas, beans, brown rice, whole wheat bread, and oatmeal can help keep weight off.
-A whole foods vegan diet has been used with success to treat type-2 diabetes (see the studies listed in the article Type 2 Diabetes and the Vegan Diet).
+A whole foods vegan diet has been used with success to treat type 2 diabetes (see the studies listed in the article Type 2 Diabetes and the Vegan Diet).
 So, how someone who has problems with carbs does on a vegan diet will probably depend on how much processed food they eat.

 On the other hand, someone who has a hard time keeping weight on will want to eat the processed carbs, especially if they are athletic.

 If someone raises a pet hen do you think it’s wrong to eat her eggs?